Testing Food Reactions Using The Coca Pulse Test

 4.)
 Spit out the food you first tested, rinse your mouth with water and spit it out.
 Always wait until your pulse has returned to your normal or “before” rate before testing another food, drink or supplement.
 This can take up to several minutes depending on the severity of your reaction.
 You can test as many foods this way as you like or have time for.

 It is recommended that you avoid any food you react negatively to for at least 6 weeks before re-testing.
-But the good news is that unlike true allergies, food sensitivities can be reversed if the problematic foods are removed long enough and the gut is given the proper support to heal.
+But the good news is that unlike true allergies which are permanent, food sensitivities may be reversed if the problematic foods are removed long enough and the gut is given the proper support to heal.
 For those dealing with chronic illness or autoimmune disease, I recommend eliminating offending foods completely for 6-9 months and retesting them at that time.
 Some people may choose to retest every three months, especially if their diet is very restricted and they wish to reintroduce foods as quickly as possible.
-If you continue reacting to a food after testing three months in a row, you should avoid that food permanently.
+If you continue reacting to a food after testing over 9 months in three-month intervals, you should avoid that food permanently.

 When you re-test a food and no longer have an increased pulse, you can safely reintroduce it, but you will need to test it again after one month.
 If you experience an increased pulse again you have probably added in too much of that food, so eliminate it for another month and then try again, eating smaller quantities of that food less frequently.